BirdeeHub/birdeevim/README.md

     5. How to include as input to flake something that isnt the main branch, i.e. legacy tags and branch names.

+    6. why lspconfig.lua_ls runs but neodev does not.